William Raynes: Life

 different schools in nine different parts of the country.

 The family moved to Osmaston, then outside the Borough of Derby in 1883.

 William's first job, after leaving school at the age of 13, was with the local Co-operative Society.

 Later he became a painter and decorator, living at 13 Commerce Street in nearby Alvaston.

 In October 1911 he was selected to be the Labour party candidate for Osmaston Ward when a by-election was called following the untimely death of Councillor Edwin Goldsmith.

 As the winning candidate in the by-election, he became Derby's first Labour councillor.

+In May 1919, Raynes made a speech where he called for the withdrawal of British troops from the Russian civil war.
+Raynes' speech also praised the Soviet Union's educational policy, adding "If that is Bolshevism then I am a Bolshevik."
+In response, the right-wing magazine John Bull called Raynes "a dangerous fool and an unholy liar", and added "Derby should spew such a man...out from its midst."

 As one of the longest serving members of the council, he was nominated as the town's first Labour mayor in 1921 without opposition from the other parties.

 He was a Member of Parliament for Derby from 6 December 1923 to 29 October 1924 and again between 1929 and 1931 but his greatest work was in local government.

 He moved to 85 Empress Road, Rose Hill around 1930 and was by then a Justice of the Peace.

 Alderman Raynes instigated many local projects including the Riverlands scheme in 1929, the 1932 flood prevention scheme and the Outer Ring Road.